GabeScott/standard-works-vault/General Conference/2025 April - “Draw Near unto Me”.md

 “And they drew nigh unto the village, whither they went: and he made as though he would have gone further.

 “But they constrained him, saying, Abide with us: for it is toward evening, and the day is far spent.
-And he went in to tarry with them.”
+And he went in to tarry with them.”[^5]

 The Savior accepted that night the invitation to enter the house of His disciples.
 He sat at meat with them.
 He took bread, blessed it, broke it, and gave it to them.
 Their eyes were opened, and they knew Him.
 Then He vanished out of their sight.

-Luke recorded for us the feelings of those blessed disciples: “And they said one to another, Did not our heart burn within us, while he talked with us by the way, and while he opened to us the scriptures?”
+Luke recorded for us the feelings of those blessed disciples: “And they said one to another, Did not our heart burn within us, while he talked with us by the way, and while he opened to us the scriptures?”[^6]

 The two disciples then rushed back to Jerusalem to tell the eleven Apostles what had happened.
 As they were sharing their experience, the Savior appeared again.

-He stood in the midst of them and “saith unto them, Peace be unto you.”
-He then reviewed the prophecies of His mission to atone for the sins of all His Father’s children and to break the bands of death.
+He stood in the midst of them and “saith unto them, Peace be unto you.”[^7] He then reviewed the prophecies of His mission to atone for the sins of all His Father’s children and to break the bands of death.

 “And said unto them, Thus it is written, and thus it behoved Christ to suffer, and to rise from the dead the third day:

 “And that repentance and remission of sins should be preached in his name among all nations, beginning at Jerusalem.

-“And ye are witnesses of these things.”
+“And ye are witnesses of these things.”[^8]

 Just as His beloved disciples, every child of Heavenly Father who has chosen to enter through the gate of baptism is under covenant to be a witness of the Savior and to care for those in need throughout our mortal lives.
 This commitment was made plain for us by the great Book of Mormon prophet Alma centuries ago at the Waters of Mormon:

 “As ye are desirous to come into the fold of God, and to be called his people, and are willing to bear one another’s burdens, that they may be light;

-“Yea, and are willing to mourn with those that mourn; yea, and comfort those that stand in need of comfort, and to stand as witnesses of God at all times and in all things, and in all places ... , even until death, that ye may be redeemed of God, ... that ye may have eternal life.”
+“Yea, and are willing to mourn with those that mourn; yea, and comfort those that stand in need of comfort, and to stand as witnesses of God at all times and in all things, and in all places … , even until death, that ye may be redeemed of God, … that ye may have eternal life.”[^9]

 As you are faithful to these promises, you will find that the Lord keeps His promise to be one with you in your service, making your burdens light.
-You will come to know the Savior, and in time you will come to be like Him and “be perfected in him.”
-By helping others for the Savior, you will find that you are drawing nearer to Him.
+You will come to know the Savior, and in time you will come to be like Him and “be perfected in him.”[^10] By helping others for the Savior, you will find that you are drawing nearer to Him.

 Many of you have loved ones who are wandering off the path to eternal life.
 You wonder what more you can do to bring them back.
 You can depend on the Lord to draw closer to them as you serve Him in faith.

-You may remember the Lord’s promise to Joseph Smith and Sidney Rigdon when they were away from their families on His errands: “My friends Sidney and Joseph, your families are well; they are in mine hands, and I will do with them as seemeth me good; for in me there is all power.”
+You may remember the Lord’s promise to Joseph Smith and Sidney Rigdon when they were away from their families on His errands: “My friends Sidney and Joseph, your families are well; they are in mine hands, and I will do with them as seemeth me good; for in me there is all power.”[^11]

 As you bind up the wounds of those in need, the Lord’s power will sustain you.
 His arms will be outstretched with yours to succor and bless the children of our Heavenly Father.